Abhi-115/Abhi-115.github.io/_pages/hobbies.md

 I’m passionate about painting and have earned accolades in various competitions.
 One of the memorable moments was securing the second position in a state-level sit-and-draw competition organized by the [Bengal Chamber of Commerce and Industry](https://bengalchamber.com/) on World Environment Day, 2012.

 ### 🌍 Travelling
-I love to travel—especially to the mountains.
+I love to travel, especially to the mountains.
 Almost every year, I make it a point to head to the Himalayas, where I find a deep sense of peace and connection.
 So far, I’ve explored the entire Indian Himalayan range, with Kashmir being the only region still on my list.
 While I do enjoy the serenity of beaches, it’s the mountains that truly call to me.

-{% include gallery id="gallery2" caption="Mountains around India" %}
+{% include gallery id="gallery2" caption="Small glipses of mountains across India" %}